 One more case is that of Carlos de Sigüenza y Góngora, who was also a professor of that university chair.
 He observed the brilliant comet of 1680-1681 and wrote a couple of pamphlets where he explained that there was no need to fear, because that star was a natural object.
 This attitude caused other inhabitants of New Spain to defend the astrological interpretation of comets.

 One of them was the Jesuit Eusebio Francisco Kino, trained in Europe, professor at the University of Ingolstadt, who published in the capital of New Spain an astronomical exhibition of the comet where, in addition to defending astrological ideas, he attacked the observations made by Sigüenza, who in turn wrote Libra Astronómica y Filosófica, a rational defense around those stars.
 By means of trigonometric methods, he established the distance at which that comet was, demonstrating that it moved beyond the lunar orbit which, as has already been said, contradicted the Aristotelian model.

 Without a doubt, Sigüenza's observations, but above all the rational analysis he made of the movement followed by that comet in the sky, contributed to a more adequate perception of these spectacular stars among the people of New Spain, thus opening up a path that, in the following century, would lead other students of astronomy in our country to spread heliocentrism, the rational vision of comets and an expanded concept of the shape of the Universe in these lands.

-Author: Marco Arturo Moreno Corral Institute of Astronomy, Ensenada Campus, Universidad Nacional Autónoma de México.
-The original text of this article was published by Conversus magazine, February 2020.
+Sources: Marco Arturo Moreno Corral Institute of Astronomy, Ensenada Campus, Universidad Nacional Autónoma de México.
+The original text of this article was published by Conversus magazine.